You are here: Home » German Immigration Lawyer for Private & Business Clients » How to Get German Citizenship: German Immigration Lawyer Advice

 How to get German Citizenship by Descent

-Getting German citizenship by descent by descent is a very complicated business, and it may also mean giving up your previous citizenship.
+Getting German citizenship by descent by descent is a highly complex business, and it may also mean giving up your previous citizenship.
 It can be applied both in your home country and in Germany.
 If applying from abroad, the application can be made at a German consulate or embassy.
 German citizenship by descent means that you may be eligible for German citizenship based on your ancestor’s citizenship.
-Ancestor, in this case, means your direct line, so your parents, grandparents or great-grandparents.
-However, there are strict rules in place as to what is required for this type of citizenship.

 Here are those who are eligible for citizenship by descent: